HubRise/website/APPS-TEMPLATE/en/push-inventory.md

   description: Find out how to synchronise your HubRise inventory with SOLUTION and automatically hide out-of-stock products from your website.
 ---

-SOLUTION Bridge can synchronise your HubRise inventory with SOLUTION and hide out-of-stock items from your website.
+SOLUTION Bridge can synchronise your HubRise inventory with SOLUTION.

 ---